-The Board does not have a Nominating Committee.
+The Board does not have a standing Nominating Committee.
 The full Board fulfills the role of a nominating committee.
 Final selections are made by a majority of the independent directors.
-Ken Globus is not independent as that term is defined by the listing standards of NASDAQ.
 It is the position of the Board that it is appropriate for the Company not to have a separate nominating committee because the size, composition and collective independence of the Board enables it to adequately fulfill the functions of a standing committee.
 NASDAQ does not require the Company to have a separate nominating committee but does require that Board nominees be selected by either a nominating committee composed solely of independent directors or by a majority of the independent directors.
-The Board does not consider diversity in identifying nominees for director positions.